Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/SystemOverview.md

   "lemmatise": { ... },         // specs for lemmatise module
   "model": { ... },             // specs for model module
   "exportTopicModel": { ... },  // specs for the topic model export module
+  "inferDocuments": { ... },    // specs for the document inference module
   "indexLabels": { ... },       // specs for label index module
   "distributeTopics": { ... },  // specs for topic distribution module
   "clusterTopics": { ... }      // specs for topic cluster module